rsofia/Match-3-Linker/README.md

 #### Game View

 Here's a screenshot of the game view.
-Everything is made with Unity built-in tools.
-No plugins were used.
+It was originally made with only Unity built-in tools.
+However, this branch has been updated to use some packages, like TextMeshPro.

 ![GameView](https://github.com/rsofia/Match-3-Linker/blob/master/ReadMeContent/GameView.JPG)